 Disclaimer: This is a collaborated post and may contain affiliate links

-They say two of the most stressful things you can do in life is to have children and move house.
+They say two of the most stressful things you can do in life is to have children and selling your home.
 However, when it comes to doing the latter when you have the former things can get tricky, to say the least.
 After all, not only do you have to provide all the usual parenting to your little ones but prepare your home for viewings as well as plan, negotiate, and pack up for the move as well.

 A task that can be anything but simple, even when you haven’t got kids!
 Luckily, there are some tactics you can use to minimise any stress.
-A topic that you can read more about in my post below.
+Selling your home is a topic that you can read more about in my post below.

 The first piece of advice I have here is that you need to think very carefully before putting your home on the market when you have children.
 This is because not only is it much harder work to pack up your home, but you will be uprooting the kids as well.

-Of course, this may not seem like a significant thing to adults, but for children moving away from everything and everyone they have ever known can be tough.
+Of course, this may not seem like a significant thing to adults.
+For children, moving away from everything and everyone they have ever known can be tough.
 Therefore, it’s vital that you factor in the impact that it will have on your children before considering a move.

 It may seem like common sense, but you would be surprised as to how many parents uproot their kids to move to a location without thinking it through as thoroughly as possible.
 In fact, this can even happen when considering moving overseas!
-Something that can be particularly problematic because it even harder to correct a mistake if you are in another country and away from your support system.
+This is something that can be particularly problematic.
+It even harder to correct a mistake if you are in another country and away from your support system.

-When it came to selling a home, clutter is a big no-no. Unfortunately, that means kids clutter such as toys and games as well.
-Of course, you don’t want them to have to pack away every single item they own, but getting them to do a bit of tidying up is always a smart idea.
+When it came to selling your home, clutter is a big no-no. Unfortunately, that means kids clutter such as toys and games as well.
+Of course, you don’t want them to have to pack away every single item they own.
+However, getting them to do a bit of tidying up is always a smart idea.

-In fact, if you feel that your home has become overrun with the kid’s stuff, it can be useful to pack unused items into plastic boxes and store them in the shed for the duration of the viewing.
-After all, less stuff will make your property not only look bigger but help potential buyers to envision their items in the home as well.
+If you feel that your home has become overrun with the kid’s stuff, here is a tip!
+It can be useful to pack unused items into plastic boxes.
+Store them in the shed for the duration of the viewing.
+After all, less stuff will make your property look bigger.
+It will also help potential buyers to envision their items in the home as well.
 All things that can help to sell your home faster.

 Entertain the little ones while people are viewing your home

-Next, it is also smart ideas to ensure that the kids are well entertained when people come to view your home as well.
-After all, you will want to give them a positive and clam experience, and if the little ones are throwing a tantrum, this can be difficult!
+Next, it is also smart ideas to ensure that the kids are well entertained when people come to view your home.
+After all, you will want to give them a positive and clam experience.
+If the little ones are throwing a tantrum, this can be difficult!

-Some families even send their kids to a babysitter during open houses or individual viewings too, just to give the potential buyers a good charge to take in the home in their own time.
-Something that once again can help you make a sale much more quickly.
+Some families even send their kids to a babysitter during open houses or individual viewings too.
+This is to just to give

 Prepare the kids for what is happening